-- On Macs with Apple Silicon (M1 or M2), Power Nap is always enabled. - On macOS 13, you can control Power Nap from the Battery or Energy Saver pane of System Settings.
-Laptop Macs have separate settings for enabling Power Nap when on battery or AC power.

-• On macOS 12 and earlier, you can control Power Nap from the Battery or Energy Saver pane of System Preferences.
+- On Macs with Apple Silicon (M1 or M2), Power Nap is always enabled. - On macOS 13 and macOS 14, you can control Power Nap from the Battery or Energy Saver pane of System Settings.
+Laptop Macs have separate settings for enabling Power Nap when on battery or AC power. - On macOS 12 and earlier, you can control Power Nap from the Battery or Energy Saver pane of System Preferences.

 In order for Power Nap to work, the Mac needs to be connected to the Internet, and Apple Mail needs to be running before you put the Mac to sleep.
-(Power Nap does not support other mail clients.) macOS will suspend Power Nap operations in situations where your Mac is likely to overheat.
+(Power Nap does not support other mail clients, nor the Filter spam messages in other mailboxes feature.) macOS will suspend Power Nap operations in situations where your Mac is likely to overheat.
 When everything is set up as described above, Mail will check for new messages and filter them through SpamSieve once per hour.

-4.6.15 Keeping Spam Messages Out of Gmail's Archive
+4.5.8 Keeping Spam Messages Out of Gmail's Archive

 The standard Apple Mail setup has you configure Mail to move all spams that SpamSieve catches to the special Junk mailbox.
 This should prevent Gmail from archiving the spam messages in All Mail.
-(If you are using an older setup, see Switching From the Spam Mailbox to the Junk Mailbox.)
-Make sure that Mail is set for Using a Spam Mailbox on the Server and that you've set the Junk mailbox in Mail's settings to the same Spam mailbox that Gmail's own junk filter uses.
+Make sure that you've set the Junk mailbox in Mail's settings to the same Spam mailbox that Gmail's own junk filter uses (as described in Setting the Junk Mailbox in Apple Mail).
 Otherwise, you may see incoming spam messages in both the Archive and Junk mailboxes, and training messages as spam may not move them out of Archive.
+In some cases you may also want to hide the All Mail mailbox in IMAP, as described in Hiding Special Gmail Mailboxes From IMAP.